VO2Group/Starter/README.md

 #### Mock `platform` object for development

-You have to mock the `platform` object during development phase in the browser, you can do somthing like this:
+You have to mock the `platform` object during development phase in the browser, you can do something like this:

 ```javascript
 window.platform = window.platform || {